Probing False Vacuum Decay and Bubble Nucleation in a Rydberg Atom Array

-The false vacuum decay (FVD) in lattice systems is among the most intensely studied quantum many-body tunneling phenomena.
-Its dynamics are often analogized to the instanton description in quantum field theory (QFT)~\cite{1977_Coleman_Instanton,PhysRevD.16.1762,devoto2022false,1990_Farhi_CreatUniverse}, where spontaneous symmetry breaking destabilizes a ground state.
-The decay of such metastable states is ubiquitous, appearing in diverse physical systems ~\cite{KRAMERS1940,Langer1969,Binder1987,RevModPhys1990,Debenedetti2001,Klix2010,Macieszczak2016,Defenu_2021} and underscoring its broad relevance.
-Numerous experimental schemes are proposed to realize FVD, utilizing platforms such as ultracold atoms ~\cite{2017Fialko_BEC,2018Braden_BEC,Billam_2019,Ng_2021}, trapped ions ~\cite{2013Hauke_trappedions,2016Yang_trappedions}, and superconducting circuits~\cite{2021Abel_superconducting}.
-Recent experimental progress includes observation of bubble emergence~\cite{2024_Zenesini_SuperFluid, 2025_Monroe_irontrap}, the study of bubble hopping and interaction dynamics in weak coupling~\cite{2025_Vodeb_DWave}, and the identification of excitation modes via Fourier spectroscopy of quench dynamics~\cite{2024_ZhenShengYuan_OpticalLattice}.

 Rydberg atom arrays have recently emerged as a powerful and versatile platform for simulating quantum many-body dynamics~\cite{2010_Saffman_RMP, 2022_Saffman_QuantumComputer, 2021_Lukin_256atom, 2023_ChenCheng_CSB, 2025_KKN_CriticalPhenomena}.
-These systems, featuring individually trapped and detected cold atoms in optical tweezers with tunable interactions between Rydberg states, can be utilized to simulate diverse spin models~\cite{2025_Yue_Disorder, 2025_Xinhui_OTOC, 2025_QiaoMu_TJmodel}.
+These systems, featuring individually trapped and detected atoms with tunable interactions between Rydberg states, can be utilized to simulate diverse spin models~\cite{2025_Xinhui_OTOC, 2025_Yue_Disorder, 2025_QiaoMu_TJmodel}.
 Furthermore, the ability to individually address and manipulate atoms with lasers enables the exploration of even richer quantum phases and non-equilibrium phenomena~\cite{2024_Browaeys_LocalControl, 2025_XuPeng_FiberArray, 2025_LinLi_LatticeGaugeTheory}.